2014 World Team Challenge

 The 13th World Team Challenge 2014 (officially: R(H)EINPOWER-Biathlon-WTC 14) was a biathlon competition, that was held at December 27, 2014, at the Veltins-Arena in Gelsenkirchen, Germany.
 The winners were Valj Semerenko and Serhiy Semenov from Ukraine, and it was second victory for this country after Ukrainian team had won it in 2008.

 Participants

 20 sportsmen (10 male, 10 female) competed as mixed teams.
-9 different countries were represented at this event since host country was represented by two teams.
+9 countries were represented at this event since the host country was represented by two teams.